mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Evgeny Morozov - The Net Delusion\*
 * Evgeny Morozov - To Save Everything, Click Here
 * Joshua Cooper Ramo - The Seventh Sense
-* Stuart Russel - Human Compatible: Artificial Intelligence and the Problem of Control\*
+* Stuart Russell - Human Compatible: Artificial Intelligence and the Problem of Control\*
 * James Shreeve - The Genome War: How Craig Venter Tried to Capture the Code of Life and Save the World